Today I’m going to show you exactly how to use the Forex Factory calendar to improve your trading.

 This is a hard question to answer as it depends on a few factors.

-• The trader – Every trader is different and therefore has different requirements when it comes to how risk averse they are.
+- The trader – Every trader is different and, therefore, has different requirements regarding how risk-averse they are.

 As a general rule, I don’t like to place trades within 24 hours of high-impact news.